suchAdemon/monitnotifyer/README.md

 # monitnotifyer

+Monit as we all know, is sending by default messages via mail.
+Somtimes it enough to have that as alerting, but sometimes not.

+Of course you can run a script with 'if failed something-service1 then exec /data/monit/script/service1.sh', but the problem is that you get no data from the script call, meaning not if it went down/up/or what else or any other details and normally you dont want to specify for every monitored object a script, which is than again checking your service/script/output/stat/... to have the right information for sending a notification.

+As I use a different notification service for alert/recoveryie messages, it did not fit for me a 100%.

+Now there comes monitnotifyer.
+This script is listening with inotifywait on a local mailbox directly on the server which is getting monitored and everytime when monit triggers an alert, the mail arrivers in that local mailbox.

+It parses out the needed informaionts given from the mail and brings them in a structured way so that they can be handed over to a different script as parameters and than its up to your script to do with the information what ever you want to do.

+For example, you can than forwarding an alert to a pushservice provider, sms service provider and via mail to get notify everyone who needs to get notified.

+Long story short:
 monitnotifyer is a wrapper which allows you to parse the monit mail notifications and forwards them to any application you want

 ## Installation